lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. image:: session_created.png

-In the RUNNING tab, you can check the information on the currently running sessions.
-It includes both interactive and batch sessions.
+In the RUNNING tab, users can check the information on the currently running sessions.
+This includes both interactive and batch sessions.
-BATCH tab and INTERACTIVE tab show only sessions corresponding to each type, but only for sessions not in terminated status.
+'BATCH' tab and 'INTERACTIVE' tab only show sessions corresponding to each type, not in terminated status.
-FINISHED tab shows the list of terminated sessions and OTHERS tab shows the compute sessions with errors.
+'FINISHED' tab shows the list of terminated sessions and OTHERS tab shows the compute sessions with errors.
-For each session, you can check the information such as session environments, the amount of allocated and used resources, session starting time, etc.
+For each session, users can check the information such as session environments, the amount of allocated and used resources, session starting time, etc.

-The Session Launcher page provides a set of options for creating sessions.
-As of 24.09, a ``Recent History`` feature has been added to the top right corner to remember information about previously created sessions.
+'Session Launcher' page provides a set of options for creating sessions.
+As of 24.09, ``Recent History`` feature has been added to remember information about previously created sessions.

 .. image:: recent_history.png
    :width: 800